Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 }
 ```

-As you can see the Update method is fairly simple - you simply need to make sure that the Dissonance `Mode` and the state of your networking system are the same, if they ever differ you should simply call the correct method to transition to the correct mode.

 ### BaseClient

-This represents the client side logic of a Dissonance session.
-One of these will be created on all peers (including the server).
+As mentioned above you should implement this class and pass it in as a generic parameter to BaseCommsNetwork.
+This represents all of the client side logic of a Dissonance session.
+One of these will automatically be created on all peers (including the host).
 There will be two types of errors to fix in the blank class, "Base class [...] doesn't contain a parameterless constructor" and "abstract member [...] not implemented".
 To fix the first simply add a constructor which accepts an instance of `MyCustomCommsNetwork` and passes it to the base constructor:

 ```
 public MyCustomClient(MyCustomCommsNetwork network)